‘Mary Tyler Moore’ Star Valerie Harper Reportedly Only Has 3 Months To Live

 — People (@people) July 24, 2019

-But on a lighter note, the source shares that Valerie is not in any pain and she’s been all smiles throughout all of her ongoing health issues.
-Friends and family have predicted that she will only live for somewhere around three months and everyone is holding out hope that she will make it until the end of August so that she is able to celebrate her 80th birthday.
+But on a lighter note, the source shares that Valerie is not in any pain and she’s been all smiles throughout her ongoing health issues.
+Friends and family have predicted that she will only live for somewhere around three months, and everyone is holding out hope that she will make it until the end of August so that she is able to celebrate her 80th birthday.
 In the past, The Inquisitr shared that Harper’s husband started the Valerie Harper Cancer Support Fund to help get aid for his beloved wife.

-In just 22 days, the GoFundMe page has amassed over $66,000 from 1,200 people in just 23 days.
-In the description of the fundraiser, Cacciotti shares that he has been told by doctors to put Valerie in hospice care but after 40 years of commitment to her, he doesn’t feel like it’s right of him to do it.
+The GoFundMe page has amassed over $66,000 from 1,200 people in just 23 days.
+In the description of the fundraiser, Cacciotti shares that he has been told by doctors to put Valerie in hospice care, but after 40 years of commitment to her, he doesn’t feel like it’s right of him to do it.

-“For those of you who have been in this position, you will totally understand that “it’s hard letting go.”
+“For those of you who have been in this position, you will totally understand that ‘it’s hard letting go.’
 So as long as I’m able and capable, I’ll be where I belong right beside her.”

 Tony ends the page by thanking fans for all of their overwhelming support and love that he and his wife have received during their lengthy battle.